Suwayomi/Suwayomi-Server/README.md

 Anyways, for more info checkout [finished milestone #1](https://github.com/AriaMoradi/Tachidesk/issues/2) and [milestone #2](https://github.com/AriaMoradi/Tachidesk/projects/1) to see what's implemented in more detail.

 ## Downloading and Running the app
-#### Prerequisites
+### Downloading the app
+Download the latest jar or windows(win32) release from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).

+### All Operating Systems
-You should have The Java Runtime Environment(JRE) 8 or newer (if you're not planning to use the Windows specific build) and a modern browser installed.
+You should have The Java Runtime Environment(JRE) 8 or newer and a modern browser installed.
 Also an internet connection is required as almost everything this app does is downloading stuff.

-#### Download the app
-Download the latest jar or windows(win32) release from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).

-#### Running pre-built jar packages
 Double click on the jar file or run `java -jar Tachidesk-vX.Y.Z-rxxx.jar` from a Terminal/Command Prompt window to run the app which will open a new browser window automatically.
 Also the System Tray Icon is your friend if you need to open the browser window again or close Tachidesk.

-#### Running pre-built Windows packages
+### Windows only
-Windows specific builds have java bundled inside them, so you don't have to install java to use it.
-Unzip `Tachidesk-vX.Y.Z-rxxx-win32.zip` and run `server.exe`, the rest will work like the jar release.
+The Windows specific build has java bundled inside, so you don't have to install java to use it.
+Unzip `Tachidesk-vX.Y.Z-rxxx-win32.zip` and run `server.exe`.

-#### Running on Docker
+### Running on Docker
 Check [arbuilder's repo](https://github.com/arbuilder/Tachidesk-docker) out for more details and the dockerfile.

 ## General troubleshooting